Johnng007/Live-Forensicator/Windows/README.md

 <p> **The latest version now analysis Event Logs, it querries the event logs for certain log IDs that might point to an unusual activity or compromise. </p>
 <p>It is paramount to note that this script has no inbuilt intelligence its left for the investigator to analyse the output and decide on a conclusion or decide on carrying out more deeper investigation.</p>

-### 🥊 NOTE: THERE IS A MacOS VERSION AVAILABLE
-<p>YOU CAN CHECK IT OUT HERE: https://github.com/Johnng007/Live-Forensicator/tree/main/MacOS </p>

 ```bash